Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Lilli Pilli - Port Hacking - Dolans Bay, placing the area among the bottom 25% of areas assessed nationally

-Lilli Pilli - Port Hacking - Dolans Bay has had approximately 7 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, 36 homes were approved, with another 7 approved in FY26 so far.
+Lilli Pilli - Port Hacking - Dolans Bay has seen approximately 7 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, 36 homes were approved, with a further 7 approved in FY26 so far.

 Frequently Asked Questions - Development